 The Manhattan condo scene is ever expanding.
 A good number of the city’s newer buildings have been built as condos while a select number of others have been converted over the years.
 With luxe materials and amenities too numerous to count, it’s no surprise that most potential buyers have a desire to live in more modern structures complete with views, parking garages, gyms, and high-end finishes.
-But a certain type of condo buyer prefers the character, charm and history of yesteryear married with the modern conveniences of present day.
+But a particular type of condo buyer prefers the character, charm, and history of yesteryear married with the modern conveniences of the present day.

-Although there are a limited number of condos that fall under the prewar category, New York still offers plenty of choices in this arena.
+Although there are a limited number of condos that fall under the pre-war category, New York still offers plenty of choices in this arena.
 Here are ten of the most popular prewar condominiums in NYC.